emipa606/ImmersiveIshResearch/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=1732571153

 - Made Royalty/Ideology as conditional patches
-- The research-tree might need to be opened and cloed once for the hiding of tech to work
+- Removed some pretty destructive code in favour of a more sensible Postfix style.
+Should be more compatible with for example the https://steamcommunity.com/sharedfiles/filedetails/?id=735268789]Tech Advancing mod
 - Now supports https://steamcommunity.com/sharedfiles/filedetails/?id=2351393394]ResearchPal - Forked

 ![Image](https://i.imgur.com/pufA0kM.png)